 7. Your Body Speaks Too

-“Your Body Speaks Too” underlines the influential role of non-verbal communication in public speaking.
-This encompasses everything from your posture and gestures to facial expressions and eye contact.
+Non-verbal communication in public speaking amplifies your message.
+Non-verbral communication encompasses everything from your posture and gestures to facial expressions and eye contact.
 While words convey your message, your body language amplifies its emotion and intent.

 Our brain is hardwired to pick up on non-verbal cues.
 According to research, a substantial part of our communication is non-verbal.
 Effective body language reinforces your message, builds trust, and engages your audience, while conflicting cues can lead to confusion or mistrust.